elvisdiniz/pastefy-cli/README.md

 # You may have to set the permission
 sudo chmod 777 /usr/local/bin/pastefy
 ```
-or move the linux-build from https://github.com/interaapps/pastefy-cli/releases into the /usr/local/bin folder as pastefy (Filename)

 ### Windows
 Go to https://github.com/interaapps/pastefy-cli/releases and download the windows build.
 Unzip the folder (Rightclick, extract all), go into it, copy the path and add it into the path variables.
 (Search in windows-search for environment variables, click on the environment variables button and double-click on Path and add it.)